Esmatullah12/Hello-Microverse/README.md

 ### Key Features <a name="key-features"></a>

-> Key features about this repository

 - This repository is just for the purpose of to checking all the required tools for working projects remotely.

 <p align="right">(<a href="#readme-top">back to top</a>)</p

 ## 🚀 Live Demo <a name="live-demo"></a>

-> This project does not have any live demo still.
+This project does not have any live demo still.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 💻 Getting Started <a name="getting-started"></a>

-> This repository is just created for practice and sitting up all the require tools for working remotely
+This repository is created for practice and sitting up all the required tools for working remotely

 ### Prerequisites